allen138/hone-capital/README.md

     dataPrice.push(data[i].Price);
   }
 ```
-With the data stored in a proper array, I can now continue to build the graph.
+With the data stored in a proper array, you can now continue to build the graph.
 The graphs are an object with many key/value pairs.
 Begin with the type (bar, bubble, pie, radar, ect.), labels and the value will be the dataLabels array, datasets which is the graphable data and in this case will be the dataPrice array.
 From there you can set the backgroundColor, borderColor, borderWidth, fontSizes, and scale the yAxis with the proper increments.
 #### Bubble Graph
 The bubble graph takes in the same data from the previous API call.
 Take the response, destructure, loop over the data and push each index of volume and price into the dataBubbles array.
 ```javascript